 Future careers, post-grad opportunities

-A well-educated and trained professional sales force is critical to businesses’ ability to provide value to their customers and effectively satisfy needs.
-Students can employ their powers of persuasion in any number of industries from pharmaceutical companies to advertising opportunities.
+A well-educated and trained professional sales force is critical to a business's ability to provide value to its customers and effectively satisfy needs.
+Students can employ their powers of persuasion in any number of industries from pharmaceutical companies to PR and advertising firms.

 For a 15-credit minor: